-As at 31 December 2013, the Group had 9,557 employees.
-In order to attract and retain high quality staff and to enable smooth operation within the Group, the Group offers competitive remuneration packages (with reference to market conditions and individual qualifications and experience) and various in-house training courses.
+As at 31 December 2014, the Group had 10,023 employees.
+In order to attract and retain high quality staff and to enable smooth operation within the Group, the Group offers competitive remuneration packages (with reference to market conditions and individual qualifications and experience) and various in house as well as external training courses.
 The remuneration packages are subject to review on a regular basis.

 In addition, the Group also adopted the Pre-IPO Share Option Scheme and Share Option Scheme, where eligible employees are entitled to various share options to subscribe for the ordinary shares in the Company for their past and potential contribution to the growth of the Group.
-As at 31 December 2013, approximately 4,340,000 options were outstanding under the Pre-IPO Share Option Scheme and no share options have been exercised during the year.
-Also, as at 31 December 2013, no options have been granted or agreed to be granted pursuant to the Share Option Scheme.
+As at 31 December 2014, approximately 3,800,000 options were outstanding under the Pre-IPO Share Option Scheme and no share options have been exercised during the year.
+Also, as at 31 December 2014, no options have been granted or agreed to be granted pursuant to the Share Option Scheme.